tgasla/rl-cloudsimplus/README.md

 ## Running an experiment

-After you are ready editing the configuration file run the following command to start the experiment(s).
+After editing the configuration file, run the following command to start the experiment(s).

 ```bash
 make run-cpu